NationalBankBelgium/stark/docs/stark-build/NG_CLI_BUILD_CUSTOMIZATIONS.md

 </html>
 ```

-This is the information from HtmlWebpackPlugin that is accessible in the template:
+This is the information from `indexTransform` that is accessible in the template:

--   **options:** all options that were passed to the plugin including plugin's own options as well as Stark custom data containing the following:
+-   **starkOptions:** all options that were passed to the plugin including plugin's own options as well as Stark custom data containing the following:
     -   **metadata:**
         -   **TITLE:** Default title for Stark based apps: "Stark Application by @NationalBankBelgium"
         -   **BASE_URL:** The base URL of the current build